 ‘I’ve already written a letter to your father in France to reassure him there is no truth behind this.
 I’m glad to discover this was also the truth.’

 Fleur favoured Madame Maxime with a smile.
 ‘Thank you.’

 ‘I suggest you focus on preparing for the second task.
 It will help take your mind off this and allow time for the air to clear for both you and Mr Potter.
 He has his own solution to worry about, too.’
 Madame Maxime tapped her huge fingers on the top of her knee.
 ‘Is there anything you would like assistance with?’

 ‘How much are you allowed to give?’
 Fleur asked.

 Madame Maxime coughed and glanced away.
 ‘As long as I’m not directly helping you with the task it’s not cheating.’

-‘I need to adapt the bubble-head charm for long and repeated underwater use,’ Fleur said.
+‘I need to adapt the bubble-head charm for long and repeated underwater use,’ she said.

 ‘Not the best choice for a long underwater venture in which you might encounter dangerous creatures.’
 Madame Maxime frowned.
-‘The more power put into the charm, the more air compressed into the bubble, and the more dangerous the reaction when the bubble is burst.’
+‘The more power put into the charm, the more air compressed into the bubble, and the more dangerous the reaction when the bubble bursts.’

 ‘Is there an alternative?’